Video Self-Stitching Graph Network for Temporal Action Localization: Video Self-Stitching Graph Network

 \textbf{In training}, we use a multi-task loss function based on the output of the four modules, which is formulated as

-where $\mathcal{L}_{loc}$, $\mathcal{L}_{cls}$, $\mathcal{L}_{adj}$ and $\mathcal{L}_{scr}$ are the losses corresponding to the four modules, respectively, and $\lambda_{cls}$, $\lambda_{adj}$, $\lambda_{scr}$ are their corresponding tradeoff coefficients, which are all empirically set to 1.
+where $\mathcal{L}_{loc}$, $\mathcal{L}_{cls}$, $\mathcal{L}_{adj}$ and $\mathcal{L}_{scr}$ are the losses corresponding to the four modules, respectively, and $\lambda_{cls}$, $\lambda_{adj}$, and $\lambda_{scr}$ are their corresponding tradeoff coefficients.
 The losses $\mathcal{L}_{loc}$ and $\mathcal{L}_{adj}$ are computed based on the distance between the updated / adjusted anchor segments and their corresponding ground-truth actions, respectively.
 To represent the distance, we adopt the generalized intersection-over-union (GIoU)~\cite{Rezatofighi2019GeneralizedIO} and adapt it to the temporal domain.
 For $\mathcal{L}_{cls}$, we use focal loss~\cite{Lin2020FocalLF} between the predicted classification scores and the ground-truth categories. $\mathcal{L}_{scr}$ is computed the same way as the TEM losses in \cite{lin2018bsn}.
 To determine whether an anchor segment is positive or negative, we calculate its temporal intersection-over-union (tIoU) with all ground-truth action instances, and use tIoU thresholds 0.6 for $\mathcal{L}_{loc}$ and $\mathcal{L}_{cls}$, and 0.7 for $\mathcal{L}_{adj}$.